openvinotoolkit/openvino/docs/dev/build_mac_arm.md

 This guide shows how to build OpenVINO Runtime for later inference on Apple Silicon & Intel MYRIAD devices on OSX.

 There are two options how to use OpenVINO on Apple Silicon:
-- (Native) Compile OpenVINO for arm64 architecture with extra module [OpenVINO ARM plugin](https://github.com/openvinotoolkit/openvino_contrib/tree/master/modules/arm_plugin) location in [OpenVINO Contrib](https://github.com/openvinotoolkit/openvino_contrib).
+- (Native) Compile OpenVINO for arm64 architecture.
 Note, build steps will cover this as a default scenario.
 - (Rosetta) Compile Intel CPU plugin `x86_64` architecture and run under [Rosetta](https://support.apple.com/en-us/HT211861).

 The software was validated on: